SheepCommander/Vault/DRIVING LOG.md

 Overall count:
+# Sunday, Dec 8
+Drove 15 minutes at 4pm to my friend's house to record a video (with my dad)
+# Wed, Dec 4
+Internship 10 mins
+# Friday, Nov 29
+I drove for 1 hour at night (apparently only 9 miles) from practicing in driveways to driving past my school and going to my aunt's house and back.
+5pm (but PNW so it was pitch black out)
 # Saturday, October 19th
 I drove 25 minutes to 24hr fitness during the day
 # Sunday, October 6th